How Buying Signal Detector Identifies Active Buyer Windows

 What signal types does it detect?+

 Three categories: (1) Funding — Series A/B/C rounds, acquisitions, IPO filings.
 (2) Leadership — new CTO/VP hires, executive departures, board appointments.
 (3) Growth — hiring surges, office expansions, product launches, partnership announcements.
+Check the dependency matrix in the bundle for exact version requirements and credential setup steps.

 How does ICP scoring work?+

 You configure your ICP profile in the Config Loader node: target industries, company size range, geographies, persona keywords, excluded companies, and signal boost keywords.
 The Analyst evaluates each signal against this profile and assigns a relevance score.
 Signals matching multiple ICP criteria score higher.
+The README walks through configuration in under 10 minutes, including test data for validation.

 How much does each run cost?+